Can You Get Pregnant Despite IUD?

 Unplanned Pregnancy Despite IUD — Now What?

-Maybe the news of being pregnant came completely unexpected.
+Maybe the news of being pregnant came utterly unexpected.
 After all, you have been using the IUD for years without thinking anything of it.
 This initial shock can be profound.
 Thousands of thoughts, unanswered questions and emotions are whirling inside your brain.

 Here are four suggestions on how to digest the news and what to do next: